 How long does the installation take?

 Installation time will depend on the size of your system and the complexity of the electrical work required.
 A typical installation is completed in one full day.
-Depending on the complexity of the electrical work required, the power to your home will be off for a minumum of 4 hours and possibly longer.
+Depending on the complexity of the electrical work required, the power to your home will be off for a minimum of four hours and possibly longer.

 Can I have a closer installation date?

 Installation dates are scheduled to allow enough time for Tesla to receive full payment prior to installation, and also depends on installer availability and customer volume.

 Can I get my own electrician to install the Powerwall?

 If you placed a reservation through Tesla.com, you’ve chosen to have Tesla manage the delivery and installation of your Powerwall.
 This means that your installation will be completed by an installer that has a direct partnership with Tesla.
 Tesla oversees our direct partners to ensure that they meet strict standards of customer care and installation quality.